 No, tantrums by themselves aren’t indicators of autism.
 Most young children have tantrums when they’re developing language skills and emotional regulation.

-Same as screaming, frequent or intense tantrums can be a part of ASD, but they would also need to be accompanied by other behavioral symptoms.
+Screaming, frequent or intense tantrums can be a part of ASD, but they would also need to be accompanied by other behavioral symptoms in order for the medical expert to interpret them as signs of autism.

 These indicators can help you distinguish between typical tantrums and sensory meltdowns: